 Helping a Friend with Addiction

 Today marks International Friendship Day 2020, a day that compels us to take a look at how important our friends have been in our lives.
-For many who are struggling with drug addiction or mental illness, friends can literally mean the difference between life and death.
+For many who are struggling with drug addiction or mental illness, friends can mean the difference between life and death.
 Whether it’s calling 911 when a friend overdoses, helping them find treatment or just being there to listen during their more vulnerable periods, friends can be, and often are, a primary means of support when it’s time to get well.
-Even when close family gives up, friends can be the great differentiator between continued struggle and a better tomorrow.
+Even when close family members give up, friends can be the great differentiator between continued struggle and a better tomorrow.
 Before you can help your friend with their addiction, however, you need to know what to look for and how to intervene.

 Identifying Addiction in Your Friend

 Data from the Pew Research Center indicates that nearly half of all Americans have a close friend or family member struggling with addiction.
 The reality is that friendships, especially casual ones, are often among the first casualties of this disease.
 One of the first behavioral signs of addiction is changing one’s circle of friends to form a common “bond” around using.
-At the same time, lasting and meaningful friendships fall by the wayside because drug use creates distrust, dishonesty, drama, heightened risk and the inability to depend on someone.
+At the same time, lasting and meaningful friendships fall by the wayside because drug use creates distrust, dishonesty, drama, heightened risk, and the inability to depend on someone.

 Rather than declare a friendship dead from drug addiction, there are steps you can take to help your friend get the treatment they need—and this starts with identifying the signs.
 While each person’s situation and context will be different, some of the more common immediate signs of drug addiction include: